 5. Museo Del Prado in Madrid

-Museo Del Prado in Madrid is one of world´s top cultural gems.
-Its unique collection of art could be traced back to the Catholic Kings of Spain, even though the museum itself was open in 1819 as Museo Real de Pinturas.
+Museo Del Prado in Madrid is one of the world´s top cultural gems.
+Its unique collection of art could be traced back to the Catholic Kings of Spain, even though the museum itself was opened in 1819 as Museo Real de Pinturas.

 All the way back to its opening, the Prado National Museum had only 311 art pieces, but over the next decade, the collection kept growing, while gathering exclusive paintings from lavish royal properties.
 In 1827 the museum was already housing more than 4000 paintings.
 Although the current exposition encounters around 1700 art pieces, the museum’s warehouse holds more than 27000 objects of art and history.

 The main artistic names of Museo Del Prado are Goya, Velázquez, Rubens, Titian, and El Greco.
-You can enjoy the virtual tour of Rubens exibition at museodelprado.es
+You can enjoy the virtual tour of the Rubens exhibition at museodelprado.es

 6. San Lorenzo de El Escorial

 Another one of the epic landmarks in Spain is San Lorenzo de El Escorial, a beautiful ancient monastery built back in the 15th century.
 Besides unique architectural styles and decorations, the monastery covers an area of 33 327 square meters and sits in the Guadarrama mountain range at an altitude of 1028 meters.